cilium/cilium/Documentation/helm-values.rst

      - Enables specific integrations for container runtimes.
 Supported values: - containerd - crio - docker - none - auto (automatically detect the container runtime)
      - string
      - ``"none"``
+   * - crdWaitTimeout
+     - Configure timeout in which Cilium will exit if CRDs are not available
+     - string
+     - ``"5m"``
    * - customCalls
      - Tail call hooks for custom eBPF programs.
      - object